cybertraining-dsc/reu2022/project/ai/colab-intro.md

 # Google Colab

-Google colab is a valuable tool for students that are not able to set up their compures for deep learning or have access to GPU's.
+Google Colab is a valuable tool for students that are not able to set up their computers for deep learning or have access to GPUs.
 It provides zero install access to GPUs through the Web browser.

 We provide a lecture plus four Python notebooks

 -   [First DL: Deep Learning MNIST Example Spring](https://docs.google.com/presentation/d/1YoXPaDeHldUJM8gnbOvDsmc_U6ff5T6bYq_We1JHNMg/edit?usp=sharing)
 -   [Welcome To